 - You want to be sure your voice is heard when you can no longer communicate.

 - You want to be sure that your wishes are respected and followed in the event that you are unable to make medical decisions for yourself.

-- You want to be sure that you are not placed on life-support machines or receive other life-prolonging treatment against your wishes if you suffer from a terminal condition.
+- You want to be sure that your wishes about the use of life-support machines or other life-prolonging treatment are followed if you suffer from a terminal condition.

-- You want to be sure that, if you fall victim to a cardiac arrest after you have suffered with a long-term, end-stage medical condition, cardiopulmonary resuscitation (CPR) or other heroic measures will not be performed so long as this is in line with your values and preferences.
+- You want to be sure that, if you fall victim to a cardiac arrest after you have suffered with a long-term, end-stage medical condition, cardiopulmonary resuscitation (CPR) or other heroic measures will be performed or not performed according to your values and preferences.

-- No doctor or health care professional can force you to complete an advance directive, they can only recommend it.
+- No doctor or health care professional can force you to complete an advance directive.

 - If you do not complete an advance directive, then you will receive medical care to the fullest extent appropriate for your condition.
 In these situations, your next of kin automatically becomes your surrogate decision maker.

-- It is often more difficult for family members and next of kin to make end-of-life decisions for a patient than it would be had the patient's wishes been clearly delineated.
+- It is often easier for family members and next of kin to make end-of-life decisions for a patient when the patient's wishes have been clearly delineated.
 The emotional pressure, feeling of guilt and grief about making the wrong choice, and uncertainty about the patient's own preferences can be overwhelming for the loved ones.
-Even if a legally executed living will is not done, as an alternative, it is important that people communicate verbally with their family members and loved ones to specify their wishes in case of terminal medical conditions.
+Even if a legally executed living will is not done, it is important for family members and loved ones to specify their wishes in case of terminal medical conditions.

 - If you cannot speak for yourself and you do not have an advance directive, then health care professionals will look to the following people, in the order listed, for guidance with your care:

 - Your guardian (if court appointed)

 - Your adult child (or the majority of adult children who are reasonably available)

 - Your adult brother or sister (or the majority who are reasonably available)